Scholarship at Kingswood College

 - Applicants must be an Australian citizen or permanent resident.

 - Applications open to new students only.
-Current Kingswood College students are no eligible to apply.
+Current Kingswood College students are not eligible to apply.

 Meet Charlotte